dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-api-overview.md

 * Data discovery and cataloging
 * Machine learning and data science

-The dbt Semantic Layer APIs are available for accounts on [Team or Enterprise plans](https://www.getdbt.com/pricing/), allowing them to query metrics and build integrations.
-Users on dbt Cloud Developer plans or dbt Core users can use MetricFlow to only define and test metrics locally.
+During [public beta](/docs/dbt-versions/release-notes/July-2023/sl-revamp-beta#public-beta), the dbt Semantic Layer is accessible to all dbt Cloud Team and Enterprise multi-tenant plans [hosted](/docs/cloud/about-cloud/regions-ip-addresses) in North America.
+It's available on dbt v1.6 or higher. dbt Cloud Developer plans and dbt Core users can use MetricFlow to define and test metrics locally, but can't dynamically query them with integrated tools.

 <div className="grid--3-col">